microsoftgraph/microsoft-graph-docs/concepts/team-channels-property-change-changenotification.md

 >**Note:** The maximum time a subscription can last is 60 minutes; however, subscriptions can be renewed until the caller has permissions to access to resource.

-### my changes ---- START-----

 ### Subscribe to changes in any team at tenant level

-To get to change notifications for any change in teams' property across tenant, subscribe to `/teams`.
+To get change notifications for any change in teams' property across tenant, subscribe to `/teams`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 #### Permissions